saragw6/definitions/README.md

 # Some history:
 This started as a prototype that I made relatively quickly and thought no one would have interest in, which means there's a lot of anti-patterns.
 I used Google forms and spreadsheets to collect definitions online before I even had the site built (to gauge interest).
-So right now unfortunately users submit entries and requested terms through a google form which feeds into a google spreadsheet.
+So at first users submit entries and requested terms through a google form which feeds into a google spreadsheet.
-I download the entries as JSON and run a script to enter them in the db.
+I downloaded the entries as JSON and ran a script to enter them in the db.
-Ideally there will soon be forms hosted on queer undefined itself that post directly to the db.
+Now there are forms directly on QU where users can define & request terms.
+There's also a form for reporting an offensive definition.

 #### About Auth0:
-* There are two pages (potentialdefs & reporteddefs) that should only be accessible to an Admin user, these are secured using Auth0
+* There are some pages (potentialdefs, reporteddefs, and potentialterms) that should only be accessible to an Admin user, these are secured using Auth0

 ## About the data: